 From a technical standpoint, there are two primary goals of a migration.
 The first is to move the assets that make a website function from one place to another so that everything works perfectly.
 The second is to do so in a way that makes the contextual clarity of the website easier to understand and the user experience better.
-From a client-service standpoint, we also want to make sure the website remains visible in search and other digital marketing endeavours.
+From a client-service standpoint, we also want to make sure the website remains visible in search and other digital marketing endeavors.
 This has led to the development of a 25 point migration plan we offer clients.

-Our planning divides task groups into three unique phases: pre-migration planning, pre-migration benchmarking, and post-migration management.
+Our planning divides task groups into three unique phases:

 Pre-migration planning might seem self-explanatory but as anyone who has looked at the workings of a large scale website knows, the more you explore, the more there is to think about.
 The pre-migration planning phase tries to anticipate and mitigate problems by exploring and measuring the website and talking to the customer.
 A website might seem like it’s just tech but in reality websites represent people and products, goods and services, brands and businesses, and each is a social and commercial asset for their owners.